EPF Registration for Employers: Guide to EPF Employer Login

 Employers have several major responsibilities once registered to guarantee obedience to EPF rules:

-• Employers have to deduct the employee’s contribution—currently 12% of basic salary—from their monthly pay and send it with their payment to the EPF account.
+• Employers must deduct the employee’s contribution—currently 12% of the basic salary—from their monthly pay and send it with their payment to the EPF account.

-• Employers must record the payments made for every employee by making monthly EPF reports within the set time.
+• Employers must record the payments made for each employee by submitting monthly EPF reports within the specified timeframe.

-• Employers should keep correct records of EPF payments and provide their staff with EPF passbooks so they can monitor their savings.
+• Employers should maintain accurate records of EPF payments and provide their staff with EPF passbooks, allowing them to monitor their savings.

 Employee’s Benefits

-Employees get a lot from the EPF scheme; hence, it is a desired part of their pay scale:
+Employees derive significant benefits from the EPF scheme; hence, it is a highly valued component of their pay scale.

-• Employees may take their EPF payments at retirement or in the event of job loss, giving them a cash cushion throughout their post-working years.
+• Employees may withdraw their EPF payments at retirement or in the event of job loss, providing them with a cash cushion during their post-retirement years.

-• Loan Facility: Employees have a flexible savings tool, as they may utilize loans from their EPF account for certain needs, including paying for higher education or buying a property.
+• Loan Facility: Employees have a flexible savings tool, allowing them to utilize loans from their EPF account for specific needs, such as higher education or property purchase.

 Penalties for Non-Compliance